-The Tories Have Finally Confirmed Their New Party Chairman And It's Not Chris Grayling
+Theresa May's Senior Ministers Have All Remained In Place After Her Reshuffle

 Advertisement

-Lewis's appointment will be welcomed by Tory activists who were frustrated by party’s response to the disastrous general election and believe that its central structures need to be overhauled if they’re to avoid being outgunned by Labour in the next campaign.
+Lewis's appointment will be welcomed by Tory activists who were frustrated by party’s response to the disastrous general election and believe its central structures need to be overhauled if they’re to avoid being outgunned by Labour in the next campaign.

 Stephen Canning, a Tory youth activist and management consultant who has worked for Lewis, told BuzzFeed News: “Brandon is a huge asset to our party – loyal to his PM and his party, but with an eye on renewal and change.
-Experienced, but a fresh face who understands the grassroots and can connect with young and old alike.
-His media performances are solid and his record on difficult issues like housing and immigration is great.”
+Experienced, but a fresh face who understands the grassroots and can connect with young and old alike."

-A Tory MP said Lewis is popular among the party’s grassroots and is seen as an effective, old-fashioned campaigner who also understands the need to improve the Tories’ presence on social media.
-As a “working-class Essex boy”, he will help rejuvenate May’s plans to broaden the Tories’ appeal to voters in Labour’s traditional heartlands, the MP said.
+One Tory MP said that as a “working-class Essex boy”, Lewis would help rejuvenate May’s plans to broaden the Tories’ appeal to voters in Labour’s traditional heartlands.

-However, after the tweet announcing Grayling had the role was deleted, social media users immediately began to make jokes about the ensuing chaos.
+But social media users immediately began to make jokes about the chaotic start to the reshuffle.

 David Lidington was confirmed as the new chancellor of the Duchy of Lancaster and minister for the Cabinet Office.
+He was replaced as justice secretary by David Gauke, the former work and pensions secretary.

-It means a new justice secretary will have to be appointed.
-It will be the third new face in the role since Michael Gove was sacked in July 2016.
+Gauke is the third new face in the role since Michael Gove was sacked in July 2016.

 Meanwhile, James Cleverly, the MP for Braintree, who is popular among the Tory rank and file, was appointed Conservative deputy chairman.